slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 categories: [ Personal ]
 ---

-One of the finest acquisitions I have made is an edition, by the University of Michigan, of the extraordinary *Child Ballads*.
-I was first made aware of the existence of these ballads by the appearance of some of them in Louis Untermeyer's *Albatross Book of Verse*, which I found perchance in a second-hand library in Buenos Aires, at seventeen years of age, and which was my first awakening to the world of English poetry.
+I first learned of the *Child Ballads* through Louis Untermeyer's *Albatross Book of Verse*, which was my introduction to English poetry.
 Child's anthology contains poems of great antiquity and beauty, among which *Thomas the Rhymer* fascinated me the most.
 The poem, in all its dreamlike strangeness, had one particular characteristic which I found intriguing.
 It tells that Thomas the Rhymer was forced upon the gift of prophecy—and this very much against his will—by virtue of a mystical apple given to him by the «Queen of Elfland».
 The gift of prophecy is but the «tongue that can never lie», and the traditional commentary upon the ballad informs that the apple by virtue of which it is acquired is taken from the fatal tree of knowledge.
 Thus, when the ballad reads that *they came on to a garden green*, it means the Garden of Eden.

-«Why—thought I—does the forbidden fruit, whose flavour is the root of my very own guilt, endow not falsehood but a truthbound state?».
-The Bible speaks of the tree of knowledge of good and evil,
+«Why—thought I—does the forbidden fruit, whose flavour is the root of death, corruption and fallenness, endow not falsehood but a truthbound state?».
+The Bible speaks of the «tree of knowledge of good and evil»,

 > But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die. —Genesis 2:9 (KJV)

-and thus it is unsurprising that we should hear that the fruit of the tree is the source of true knowledge.
+and thus it is unsurprising that its fruit should bestow some form of illumination.
 But why should it be the source of truthfulness?

+Classical commentary on the book of Genesis is not illuminating on this point.
-Of course, I consulted the few works at my disposal.
-Philo of Alexandria was the first, whose work *Quaestiones et solutiones in Genesim* I had read with devotion in my youth.
-Questions 15 and 40, which I transcribe below, were the ones which spoke about the matter most directly, yet not in any fashion which could elucidate it to my satisfaction.
-It reads:
+For instance, Philo of Alexandria, whose work *Quaestiones et solutiones in Genesim* I read with devotion in my early twentis, speaks thus on questions 15 and 40:

 > (15) Why does (God) say, when He commands (Adam) to eat of every
 >tree which is in Paradise, ‘“‘Eat” in the singular number; but, when He forbids